Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Maxim- rule, code, law, proverb, principle, saying, adage, motto.

-Melee- free-for-all, fight, brawl, ruckus.
+Melee- free-for-all, fight, brawl, tumult, ruckus.

-Menial- lowly, humble, unskilled, degrading, insignificant, unimportant.
+Menial- lowly, humble, unskilled, condescending, degrading, insignificant, unimportant, mundane, trivial.
+Ant: portentious, significant.

 Mercurial- unstable, fickle, volatile, capricious, changable, arbitrary, fluctuating, oscillating, hesitating, undulating, vacillating.